 The Onyx Boox Nova Pro and Onyx Boox Note pro release in April.
 For those users not in a rush, the waiting could be worth the while and we will update this article once we’ve had the opportunity to test them.
 Until then, the BOOX Note S provides a good value for the money.
 Endowed with a 9.7-inch screen, it offers great reading comfort, even with A4 documents or comics.
 It allows for the taking of notes and is only slightly-more expensive than an Inkpad 3!

-It is important to note that these Android readers do not have a PlayStore, which means that you cannot rely on the installation of all the existing Android apps.
-But is this necessary for a reader?
-The customer service support for these more exotic brands can also more complicated; thus, it could be a better idea to purchase a brand you can trust!
+It is important to note that these Android readers do not offer access to the Android PlayStore, which means that you cannot rely on the installation of all the existing Android apps.
+But is this necessary for an e-ink reader?
+The customer service support for these more exotic brands can also more complicated; thus, it could be a better idea to focus on a brand you can trust!

-That being said, as we’ll see, the Onyx products are even more interesting if we look at their higher end products…
+That being said, as we’ll see below, the Onyx products are even more interesting if we look at their higher end products…

 User Reviews, Rates and Availability: